What is a bleeding disorder?

 Bleeding disorders often develop when the blood can’t clot properly.
 For blood to clot, your body needs blood proteins called clotting factors and blood cells called platelets.
 Normally, platelets clump together to form a plug at the site of a damaged or injured blood vessel.
 The clotting factors then come together to form a fibrin clot.
 This keeps the platelets in place and prevents blood from flowing out of the blood vessel.

 In people with bleeding disorders, however, the clotting factors or platelets don’t work the way they should or are in short supply.
 When the blood doesn’t clot, excessive or prolonged bleeding can occur.
-It can also lead to spontaneous or sudden bleeding in your muscles, joints, or other parts of your body.
+It can also lead to spontaneous or sudden bleeding in the muscles, joints, or other parts of the body.

 The majority of bleeding disorders are inherited, which means they’re passed from a parent to their child.
 However, some disorders may develop as a result of other medical conditions, such as liver disease.